Netflix/pollyjs/README.md

 ## Usage

-Lets take a look at what an example test case would look like using Polly.
+Let's take a look at what an example test case would look like using Polly.

 ```js
 import { Polly } from '@pollyjs/core';